Kenin, 21, will face unseeded Swiatek, 19, in French final - WHIZ News

 PARIS (AP) — Sofia Kenin entered 2020 with an 11-11 record in Grand Slam action.
-Never had made the quarterfinals at any clay-court tournament until this trip to Roland Garros — and lost her only tuneup match on the surface 6-0, 6-0 last month.
+She never had made the quarterfinals at any clay-court tournament until this trip to Roland Garros — and lost her only tuneup match on the surface 6-0, 6-0 last month.

+Iga Swiatek is just 19.
+She’s ranked 54th.
+She’s never won a tour-level title of any sort.
+She’d never before been past the fourth round at a major tournament.

-Already the owner of a major trophy from this year’s Australian Open, the No. 4-seeded Kenin moved into the French Open final by beating No. 7 Petra Kvitova 6-4, 7-5 Thursday.
+Already the owner of a major trophy from this year’s Australian Open, the No. 4-seeded Kenin moved into the title match in Paris by beating No. 7 Petra Kvitova 6-4, 7-5 on Thursday.

+“My mentality has obviously changed,” said Kenin, who said she derived a boost of confidence from upsetting Serena Williams at Roland Garros a year ago.
+“I feel like I should be getting deep in a tournament, but try not to put pressure on myself.”

-Kenin will carry a 16-1 mark in Grand Slam action this season into Saturday’s championship match against Iga Swiatek of Poland.
+The 21-year-old American will carry a 16-1 mark in Grand Slam action this season into Saturday’s matchup against Poland’s Swiatek.

 “I’m going to be, like, an ‘underdog,’” Swiatek said, using her fingers to make air quotes.

-Swiatek is just 19.
-She’s ranked 54th.
-She’s never won a tour-level title.
-She’d never been past the fourth round at a Slam.
-And she’s been as dominant as can be so far at the French Open.

-Swiatek became the lowest-ranked women’s finalist at Roland Garros since the WTA computer rankings began in 1975, advancing with her latest lopsided win, this one 6-2, 6-1 against Argentine qualifier Nadia Podoroska.
+Maybe.
+On the other hand, consider how dominant she has been along the way to becoming the lowest-ranked women’s finalist at Roland Garros since the WTA computer rankings began in 1975.
+Her latest lopsided win was via a 6-2, 6-1 score against Argentine qualifier Nadia Podoroska.

-She has won all 12 sets she’s played in the tournament and dropped merely 23 games.
+She has won all 12 sets she’s played in the tournament, dropping merely 23 games.

 Kvitova, a two-time Wimbledon champion, came in having won every set, too.
-But she hadn’t played anyone close to Kenin’s caliber.
+But as Kenin put it: “I mean, that obviously doesn’t mean anything if I’m playing well.”

-The lefty from the Czech Republic had grabbed 77% of her service games in the tournament, but Kenin stole two of the first three.
+The lefty from the Czech Republic had grabbed 77% of her service games in the tournament, before Kenin stole two of the first three.
 Part of it was strong returning.
-More of it was the manner in which Kenin was moving Kvitova around, pushing her this way and that and pinning her to the baseline with well-struck forehands and backhands.
+More of it was the manner in which Kenin was pushing Kvitova around on a breezy late afternoon, pinning her to the baseline.

 Also working in Kenin’s favor was an ability to sense where a ball was headed and use her speed to track it down, repeatedly stretching points that seemed lost.